petecartwright/spotify-to-pr/README.md

 ## Installation

-This isn't on the Chrome Web Store (and probably never will be) so you'll need to install it yourself.
+This isn't on the Chrome Web Store (and probably never will be[^1]) so you'll need to install it yourself.

 1. Clone this repo
 1. Register for a Spotify Web API Client ID [here](https://developer.spotify.com/documentation/web-api)